 California used to be the U.S.’s primary supplier of garlic, but no more.
 Now, up to 30% of U.S. garlic actually comes from China.
 Chinese garlic is not grown, harvested, or shipped following the safety regulations that domestic garlic is.
 If you buy and use garlic from China, you may be ingesting harmful chemicals without your knowledge.
 Fortunately, a look-over should allow you to tell whether your garlic is domestic or Chinese.

 Chinese garlic is often irrigated with dangerous pesticides.
-Two in particular are Phorate and Methyl parathion are toxins that damage the nervous system.
+Two, in particular, are Phorate and Methyl parathion are toxins that damage the nervous system.
 This harms both organisms in the soil and people who come in contact with it.
-Since it travels long distances, Chinese garlic is treated with bleach to inhibit bugs and mold, and keep its appearance.
-Not only are these chemicals not safe to eat, they damage the environment.
+Since it travels long distances, Chinese garlic is treated with bleach to inhibit bugs and mold and keep its appearance.
+Not only are these chemicals not safe to eat, but they also damage the environment.

 Related article: Most Brands of Tea Contain These Harmful Chemicals!